upvalue/meditations/README.md

 # SSL

 To use SSL, you'll need to set up nginx (or another webserver) as a proxy.
-Then pass the --websocket-secure flag.

 # Dependencies